turbocrime/webnect/README.md

 pass a boolean indicating your desire to request acquisition, or pass a USBDevice if you have already one already acquired.

-## it dont work
+### um its broekn

 if you see an empty device selection modal, you probably have the wrong model kinect. you can check your usb devices with `lsusb` on linux or on `system_profiler SPUSBDataType` on macos

 if you see glitchy stream output, haha nice. cool

-## bad parts
+### bad parts

 a single kinect is technically three devices in a trenchcoat. afaict there's no way to associate them, because webusb won't expose bus position. it doesn't matter; you probably only plugged in one kinect anyway.

 also, typescript aint exactly the optimal language for bitmath or destructuring binary data

-## the future
+## way

-the mathy parts are an obvious candidate for webgpu acceleration. do NOT send a patch i wanna do it
+the mathy parts are an obvious candidate for assemblyscript and webgpu acceleration. do NOT send a patch i wanna do it

-i should probably learn how to actually use canvas and arraybuffers
+i should probably learn how to actually use canvas and streams

-probably going after ir video next, then bayer/yuv, and then audio device and firmware stuff.
+probably going after pose features next, maybe registration of visible light to depth frames. and then audio device and firmware stuff.

 someday.... kinect2?